A Board: Two-sided sign that looks like an ‘A’ from the side. Often used on sidewalks in front of retail stores. See Sandwich Board or Sidewalk sign.

 Anti-Graffiti Laminate: A protective overlaminate specifically designed to hold up to the harsh cleaning agents needed to remove marker and spray paint.

-Application Tape: Low-tack tape that transfers cut graphics from a waxy release liner to the sign, wall, vehicle or other surface where the graphics will be applied.
+Application Tape: Low-tack tape that transfers cut graphics from a waxy release liner to the sign, wall, vehicle or another surface where the graphics will be applied.
 Also known as transfer tape.

 Asphalt Graphics: Printed graphics that can be applied directly to asphalt and other outdoor surfaces such as concrete.
 Though intended for short-term use, they stand up to pedestrian and even some wheeled traffic.